davidpozoio/obsidian-world/java/spring-boot/jpa/Query by example.md

 }
 ```
 ### Properties
-Include the null values of specified entity.
+Include the null values of the specified entity.
 ```java
 var matcher = ExampleMatcher.matching()
 				.withIncludeNullValues();